Admission to a Graduate Program

 Submitting the Application

-Applications should be submitted online to the Office of Graduate Studies.
-Admission deadlines and entry semesters may vary.
+Applications should be submitted through the online application portal to the Office of Graduate Studies.
+Admission deadlines and entry semesters will vary.
+Check due dates for each program on the Graduate web site.
 All materials submitted for application become the property of Dakota State University and will not be returned to the applicant.
 Please see the individual program to determine application deadlines.

 Application Review and Evaluation